If someone says, ‘hemp,’ what do you think of? Wait – let’s try that again. Here’s what you should be thinking: Super plant.

 Once you’ve made your milk, you can sweeten or flavor it to your heart’s desire (sugar, honey, agave syrup, cocoa, cinnamon, and so on).
 You can pour it over cereal, incorporate it into cereals, or use it in baking.
 It’s very versatile, and taste-wise, it got a big thumbs-up from our kid tasters.

-Now, what was that about hemp preconceptions?
-Lots of people associate the hemp plant with marijuana, and although it is a species of Cannabis sativa, it is NOT the same as marijuana.
+It’s true that this plant has a lot of preconceptions, some unfair.
+Many people associate it with marijuana, and although it is a species of Cannabis sativa, it is NOT.
 It contains only 0.001% Tetrahydrocannabinol (THC) and will not cause a psychoactive effect, nor will it cause a false positive drug test.

-Hemp had been a staple crop of U.S. agriculture since the 1600’s, all the way until 1937, when a marijuana tax act lumped all hemp production together with marijuana (even though hemp has zero drug value).
-Despite efforts to change the laws and regulations, hemp is still prohibited from being grown on U.S. farms.
-Nevertheless, as modern-day nutrition-conscious people continue to discover the value of hemp, U.S. sales of hemp-based products have now reached over $500 million per year.
+Hemp had been a staple crop of U.S. agriculture since the 1600’s.
+As modern-day nutrition-conscious people continue to discover its value, U.S. sales of these products have now reached over $500 million per year.

-Blogger disclosure: I received a free sample of hemp hearts from Manitoba Harvest.
+Blogger disclosure: I received a free sample from Manitoba Harvest.
 Manitoba Harvest is one of the advertisers who participates in the Healthy Ad Network, of which Jolly Tomato is a participant.
 I did not receive compensation for this post.
 All opinions expressed are my own.